 Excessive demands and detail create a serious hurdle for users.
 To make things easier, you should reduce the complexity and the amount of information you request.
 Keep the number of fields to a strict minimum, and pre-fill forms fields wherever possible.

 For complex forms you can't eliminate, break them down into organised, manageable sections (like "Billing Information").
-This structures the form AND tells the user why it's necessary.
+This structures the form and tells the user why it's necessary.

 While splitting your forms with a Shopify theme can often require custom code and technical work, using a form builder allows you to separate your forms into pages and sections with the click of a button.

 Customers want to know what they are getting into before they begin.
-Holding back the full details, to encourage users to start the process, will only lead to abandoned forms.
+Holding back the full details, to encourage users to start the process will only lead to abandoned forms.

 An easy way to outline the full process, without scaring customers away, is to use a progress bar.
 There's another advantage to this strategy; it produces what is known as the Zeigarnik Effect.

 The Zeigarnik Effect occurs when a task is partially completed.
 Not only do we feel a strong urge to complete a task, we also remember incomplete ones more strongly than those we have finished.
-Amazon uses a progress bar to encourage users to complete their purchases.
-The cart icon is playful, and the use of colour reinforces the impact of complete/incomplete sections.

 Gamification involves using game mechanics and rewards to make everyday experiences more fun.
 Every time a user visits your website, they receive silent feedback telling them what sort of behaviours are rewarded.
 If you don't manage these effects, you could be sending the wrong signals.